-The weigh shaft can now be assembled.
-Take one weigh shaft bracket or 'Penguin' bracket as they are commonly known at ROUNDHOUSE (use your imagination here) and push the threaded part of an expansion link bush through the larger (bottom) hole.
-Note that the smaller top hole is offset and, when bolted to the frame, will be slightly in front of the expansion link pivot point.
-The two small 'wings' sticking out from the sides of the 'Penguin' brackets should be bent backwards slightly using a pair of pliers.
+The two small 'wings' sticking out from the

+sides of the 'Penguin' brackets should be bent backwards slightly using a pair of pliers.
 These will locate on the top face of the chassis to keep the bracket in position.
 Remove the expansion link from the bush, and unscrew the nut.
-Push the expansion link bush through the hole in the chassis and refit the brass nut on the inside.
-When tightened up, the 'Penguin' bracket is held tight against the outside of the frame with its 'wings' resting on the top edge and the top hole slightly forward.
+Push the expansion link bush through larger hole in the 'Penguin' bracket and then through the hole in the chassis.
+Refit the brass nut on the inside of the chassis.
+When tightened up, the 'Penguin' bracket is held tight against the outside of the frame with its 'wings' resting on the top edge and the top hole leaning slightly forward.
 Do not over tighten the nut as the bush may break.